Israr-ikaDEV/mini-projects/Todo-list/README.md

   - Created basic folder structure (`index.html`, `style.css`, `script.js`)
   - Added input field, Add button, and task list container
   - Implemented functionality to **add tasks** dynamically

+- **Day 2** → Task Actions
+  - Added **✔ checkmark button** at start of each task to mark as completed
+  - Added **❌ delete button** at end of each task to remove it
+  - Styled buttons with hover effects and added strikethrough effect for completed tasks